squeletec/dsl-hell/README.md

 #### 1.3 Common DSL prefix
 Keywords do not need to be used only at method parameters, but they might be used with different meaning also elsewhere.

-When used directly on the binding class / interface, they will cause to generate "common prefix" of keyword method:
+When used directly on the binding class / interface, they will cause generating "common prefix" of keyword method:

 ```java
 @Dsl